Generic Dynamics of Mean Curvature Flows with Asymptotically Conical Singularities: The dynamics in a neighborhood of the shrinker

 Next we prove the item (2).
 We first prove the desired inequality for $v^\star$, the solution to the linearized RMCF equation.
-From Theorem \ref{thm:vstarcutsmall} and Corollary \ref{cor:vstarcutsmall} we know that there exists $R_0>0$ and a sequence of $t_i$ such that the $Q_{R_0}({t_i})$-norm of $v^\star$ dominates the $L^2({t_i})$-norm of $v^\star$, which grows exponentially by Theorem \ref{mainthm-FK} (1).
-On the other hand, parabolic maximal principle shows that $v^\star$ grows exponentially, meanwhile $e^{-{\mathbf r({t})^{3/2}}}$ decays super exponentially since $\mathbf r({t})$ grows exponentially by Proposition \ref{PropPL}.
+From Theorem \ref{thm:vstarcutsmall} and Corollary \ref{cor:vstarcutsmall} we know that there exist $R_0>0$ and a sequence of $t_i$ such that the $Q_{R_0}({t_i})$-norm of $v^\star$ dominates the $L^2({t_i})$-norm of $v^\star$, which grows exponentially by Theorem \ref{mainthm-FK} (1).
+On the other hand, the parabolic maximum principle shows that $v^\star$ grows exponentially in time, and our discussion of the time range assures that $v^\star$ is bounded in space (in fact $\|u\|_{}C^{2,\alpha}$ is bounded in space); meanwhile $\mathrm{e}^{-{\mathbf r({t})^{3/2}}}$ decays superexponentially since $\mathbf r({t})$ grows exponentially by Proposition \ref{PropPL}.
 So we can choose a $T_\sharp$ such that

 Now we fix such $T_\sharp$.
 From Proposition \ref{prop:approx}, namely the approximation of $v^\star$ and $v$, we know that if $\eps$ is sufficiently small, $v$ and $v^\star$ will be sufficiently close to each other, and thus